Kuba77/Final_project/README.md

 ```
 If you download archive of this repository:
-Extract archive anywhere you want.
-Open folder with project in terminal
+extract archive anywhere you want, open folder with project in terminal
 and enter the following commands.

 ```